North Heatherton Wetland Upgrade Project

 Construction vehicle traffic: There will be an increase in large vehicle movement in the local area as material and equipment are delivered for the works.

-Dandenong Creek Trail detours: For the safety of everyone, some sections of walking paths around the wetland will be closed during the works.
-During these works, pedestrians and bike riders will be detours on a temporary shared user path.
+Dandenong Creek Trail detours: For the safety of everyone, sections of walking paths around the wetland will be closed during the works.
+During these works, pedestrians and bike riders will be detoured on a temporary shared user path.

 Noise, dust and vibration: During construction, noise is expected from trucks and machinery. we will reduce these impacts as much as practicable.

-Vegetation: Some vegetation will need to be remoced for our workers to access the wetland.
+Vegetation: Some vegetation will need to be removed for our workers to access the wetland.

 Working hours: Crews will be works Monday to Friday, 7:00am to 6:00pm.